drostron/slamdata-docs/source/troubleshooting-faq.rst

 SlamData's version will be displayed in the browser title bar or tab title.

-The version of the Quasar analytics backend engine can be obtained by browsing to ``http://<servername>:20223/server/info``
+The version of the SlamData analytics compiler can be obtained by browsing to ``http://<servername>:20223/server/info``

 Example: ``http://localhost:20223/server/info``